What Conventional Guitar Practice Wisdom Never Tells You About Building Fast Guitar Speed

 Reason 1: Your Guitar Playing Becomes Sloppy

-To avoid this problem, your practicing needs to balance working on ‘perfection’ and accuracy during slow playing together with training the skills that only faster practicing can develop.
+To avoid this problem, your practicing needs to balance working on ‘perfection’ and accuracy during slow guitar playing together with training the skills that only faster practicing can develop.

 Reason 2: You Increase The Likelihood Of Injury

 Note of caution: NEVER play guitar in pain!
-If you ever notice pain in your arms while you are playing, stop playing immediately until it goes away.
+If you ever notice pain in your arms while you are playing, stop guitar playing immediately until it goes away.

 Now that you understand the problems that exist with conventional approaches to building fast guitar speed, watch the video below to see how to practice applying these concepts to get fast guitar speed (with sweep picking):

 See the second part of this video about guitar playing technique to master sweep picking arpeggios.